 Bring in an Expert

-A lot of companies are resistant to change, which is why you can benefit from bringing in a Hyperion support expert to advocate for you.
+A lot of companies are resistant to change, which is why you can benefit from bringing in a Oracle EPM support expert to advocate for you.
 An outside expert can bolster your business case with examples from the field and customize a realistic plan for your organization.

-Actionable tip: Request a 15-minute consultation with a Hyperion support services expert to save you time and effort in the long run.
+Actionable tip: Request a 15-minute consultation with an Oracle EPM support services expert to save you time and effort in the long run.

 If your first meeting didn’t get management fired up about support services, don’t give up.
 If you don’t follow up, your boss may assume this was a low-priority idea or that you’ve changed your mind.
 Use your first meeting as a way to gauge your boss' interest and to understand what else they need to know to make a decision.